KaustubhRai/KaustubhRai.github.io/content/posts/fifth_article.md

 Each wargame by OverTheWire has different levels of difficulty and has multiple levels in each wargame.
 Bandit has 33 Levels to solve and it teaches about :
 - SSH
-- File Structure, Commands , Permissions in Linux
+- File Structure, Commands, Permissions in Linux
 - Bash Scripting
 - Git